Robin van Persie: Feyenoord

 On 23 February 2025, Feyenoord announced that Van Persie would be returning to the club as head coach, signing with the club from Heerenveen until the end of the 2026–27 season.
 Van Persie replaced Brian Priske, who was sacked two weeks earlier, and would be assisted by René Hake, Etiënne Reijnen and John de Wolf.
 Van Persie's first match in charge of Feyenoord finished in a goalless Eredivisie draw against NEC on 1 March 2025.
 Four days later, he made his UEFA Champions League debut as a manager in a 0–2 defeat to Inter Milan in the round of 16.
 Feyenoord were knocked out from the tournament with a 2–1 defeat at San Siro six days later.
 Van Persie's first win in charge of Feyenoord followed in the league game against Twente on 16 March 2025 (2–6), before recording his first home win in charge of Feyenoord in the league game against Go Ahead Eagles two weeks later (3–2).
 With five consecutive wins following, Van Persie earned 22 points and a goal difference of +18 in his first eight league games in charge, becoming the best-starting Feyenoord manager in the Eredivisie since Ernst Happel in 1969.
 He eventually led Feyenoord to third place in the Eredivisie in the remainder of the 2024–25 season, qualifying for the UEFA Champions League qualifiers.

 On 12 August 2025, Feyenoord were knocked out of the UEFA Champions League qualifiers with an away defeat to Fenerbahçe (5–2), having won the first leg 2–1.
 After Feyenoord won all of their three league games in August 2025, against NAC Breda, Excelsior and Sparta Rotterdam, Van Persie was named the first Rinus Michels Manager of the Month in the Eredivisie.
+Feyenoord led the league in the first months of the season.
+However, Feyenoord struggled since November, as they picked up just 11 points in 10 league games and were knocked out of the KNVB Cup second round by Heerenveen and of the UEFA Europa League league phase with six defeats.
+Van Persie was criticized by his own player Quinten Timber for not protecting his players.
+On 18 March 2026, Dick Advocaat was appointed as an advisor for the club, with special emphasis on supporting Van Persie.
+Feyenoord eventually finished the season in second place, qualifying for the 2026–27 UEFA Champions League; however, Van Persie was dismissed in June 2026 after 16 months at the club.